 3. Safeguarding Outcomes

 A high quality service must be one which keeps people safe from harm.
-In setting out safeguarding as one of the domains in the Adult Social Care Outcomes Framework (ASCOF), reflects this priority, and emphasises the need for services to safeguard adults whose circumstances make them vulnerable and protect them from avoidable harm.
+In setting out safeguarding as one of the domains in the Measures from the Adult Social Care Outcomes Framework, reflects this priority, and emphasises the need for services to safeguard adults whose circumstances make them vulnerable and protect them from avoidable harm.
 Findings from this work highlight that adults very much appreciated being asked about their experiences.

 As a bench marking tool used by the sector to drive up standards, the ASCOF is a key part of the Care Act’s implementation and evaluation; demonstrating how the Act has impacted on key outcomes for people using services and their carers (see Outcomes in Adult Social Care chapter).